tusharc01/DVLSI/MOS Transistors/TransistorScaling.md

 *   **Speed/Delay:** While scaling reduces the RC time constant, velocity saturation and reduced $I_{on}$ limit the potential speed gains.
 The goal was to keep delay low.
 *   **Power:** Although dynamic power is inherently reduced by dropping the supply voltage, the increasing **off-current leakage ($I_{off}$)** due to DIBL severely limits power savings.
 *   **Overall Goal:** The primary focus was to combat SCEs by preventing $I_{on}$ from going down and $I_{off}$ from going up, thus allowing delay to be lowered and frequency (F) to increase.

+---

+The advanced techniques implemented during and beyond the **130 nanometer (nm) process technology** era, specifically designed to **combat Short Channel Effects (SCEs)**, which are major obstacles to transistor scaling.

+The overall goal of these engineering changes was to ensure the transistor remains an effective switch by improving the **on-current ($I_{on}$)**, decreasing the problematic **off-current ($I_{off}$)**, and stabilizing the **threshold voltage ($V_T$)**.

+The source divides the solutions into three main categories: Oxide Scaling, Source/Drain Engineering, and Well Engineering.

+### 1. Oxide Scaling (Silicon Dioxide)

+Oxide scaling involves reducing the thickness of the silicon dioxide dielectric, which lies between the gate and the channel.

+*   **Necessity:** As the transistor length scaled down, the oxide thickness also had to be reduced consistently, typically by a factor of 0.5 per generation.
+*   **Mechanism of Control:** Reducing the distance between the gate and the channel (reducing the thickness eventually reduced capacitance) increases the gate's influence over the channel.
+This improved control is crucial for ensuring the transistor turns ON or OFF precisely when the voltage dictates.
+*   **Secondary Benefit:** Reducing the oxide thickness also resulted in a reduced channel depth, further enhancing the gate's control over the flow of electrons.

+### 2. Engineering of the Source and Drain (SD) Regions

+Changes were made to the Source and Drain regions to counter the influence of the drain voltage, which tends to prematurely turn the short channel on.

+*   **Source/Drain Extension (SDE):** Engineers created specialized Source/Drain Extensions (SDEs) on both sides of the channel.
+*   **Lightly Doped Regions (LDD):** This extension area was made **lightly doped** (meaning fewer impurities added) compared to the heavily doped bulk S/D regions (often referred to as Lightly Doped Drain or LDD).
+This localized light doping helps reduce the area and electric field facing the channel.
+*   **Overlap and Depth:**
+    *   Spacers were used during manufacturing to grow this LDD area.
+    *   The **overlap** between the gate and the extension was typically set between **15 to 20 nm**, which assists in building the necessary depletion region and inversion layer under the gate.
+    *   The **depth** of this extension was crucial; too shallow would increase resistance and block current flow, while too deep would not help SCEs.
+An optimal depth of **30 to 40 nm** was found.
+Deeper S/D areas are required outside the extension to ensure sufficient electron supply (crunch) and lower resistance.

+### 3. Well/Channel Engineering

+This category involves modifying the doping profile within the well region (where the channel is formed) to balance mobility and reduce electric field influence.

+#### A. Super Steep Retrograde Wells (SSRW)

+SSRW refers to adjusting the vertical doping concentration within the well.

+*   **Goal:** The primary intuition is to ensure high electron mobility in the channel area by combating the scattering effect.
+*   **Mechanism:** The doping concentration is profiled:
+    1.  **Lower Concentration at the Top:** The region where the channel eventually forms has a lower concentration of impurities.
+This is critical because **higher doping reduces carrier mobility** (due to electrons hitting each other—scattering effect), slowing down the current flow.
+    2.  **Higher Concentration Deeper Down:** The bulk area below the channel region has a higher concentration.
+This higher concentration helps ensure the area maintains a high resistance and a strong reverse bias.

+                                                v  ∝ u ∝ 1/conc. of doping

+#### B. Halo Implants

+Halo implants are used to strengthen the barrier against the drain's electric field.

+*   **Goal:** To strengthen the reverse-biased junction between the source/drain and the well, and reduce the influence of the strong electric field coming from the drain.
+*   **Mechanism:** Additional implants are introduced (e.g., making the p-well more 'p' doped for an N-MOS) in the regions adjacent to the source and drain.
+*   **Impact:** Higher doping concentrations create a stronger, **smaller (tighter) depletion region depth** for the reverse-biased junction.
+This tighter junction acts as a barrier, limiting the drain's ability to drag electrons and lower the threshold voltage (DIBL effect).

+These techniques were essential for maintaining the scaling trend and addressing the physical limitations imposed by extremely short channel lengths.